Sixth Floor Museum at Dealey Plaza

-The Sixth Floor Museum at Dealey Plaza is a museum located on the sixth floor of the Dallas County Administration Building (formerly the Texas School Book Depository) in downtown Dallas, Texas, overlooking Dealey Plaza at the intersection of Elm and Houston Streets.
-The museum examines the life, times, death, and legacy of United States President John F. Kennedy and the life of Lee Harvey Oswald as well as the various conspiracy theories surrounding the assassination.
+The Sixth Floor Museum at Dealey Plaza is a museum located on the sixth floor of the Dallas County Administration Building, formerly the Texas School Book Depository, in downtown Dallas, Texas, overlooking Dealey Plaza at the intersection of Elm and Houston Streets.
+The museum examines the life and times of United States President John F. Kennedy, as well as his assassination, and legacy, and the life of Lee Harvey Oswald, as well as the various conspiracy theories surrounding the assassination.

+Background

+The seven-story building commonly known as Texas School Book Depository building, was originally built in 1901 on the foundation of an 1898 five-story structure which had burned down after being struck by lightning.
+Between 1901 and 1963, the building served first as a warehouse for plows and other agricultural equipment and then housed a grocery wholesaler.
+In 1963, the building was leased to the Texas School Book Depository Company and served as a distribution hub for school textbooks with regional offices for education publishers.

+Museum history

+Creation

+After the assassination, the building remained leased to the company until 1970.
+Then, after much community discussion, Dallas County acquired the building and undertook a major restoration project.
+Finished in 1981, the exterior of the building was restored to its 1901 appearance and the first five floors were used for administrative and government functions.
+During this time, the top two floors, including the infamous sixth floor, remained empty.

+After a decade of development and community soul-searching, the museum opened on Presidents' Day, February 20, 1989.
+The Sixth Floor Exhibit opened as a response to the many visitors who come to Dealey Plaza to learn more about the assassination.
+The museum was founded by the Dallas County Historical Foundation.

-The museum's exhibition area uses historic films, photographs, artifacts, and interpretive displays to document the events of the assassination, the reports by government investigations that followed, and the historical legacy of the tragedy.
+The museum's primary exhibit, John F. Kennedy and the Memory of a Nation, provides historical context for the events of November 22, 1963, and the aftermath of the assassination.
+The exhibit uses historic films, photographs, artifacts, and interpretive displays to document the events of the assassination, the reports by government investigations that followed, and the historical legacy of the tragedy.
 The museum is self-sufficient in funding, relying solely on donations and ticket sales.
 It rents the space from the County of Dallas.

-The museum was founded by the Dallas County Historical Foundation.
-It opened on Presidents' Day, February 20, 1989.

-A museum webcam features a live view from the sixth floor sniper's nest.
-It is not meant to glorify the shooting in any way.